maksmaisak/evolving-tetrapods-js/README.md

 Each update, the neural network of each horse is provided with data regarding the rotation of the body in general, the relative angles of each joint and whether or not the legs touch the ground.
 The outputs of the NN define the stiffness values for each muscle, causing them to extend or contract.

 The project was written in JavaScript.
 I used [Matter.js] for physics simulation.
 [Synaptic.js] was used to create the neural networks to act as the horses' brains.
-An online demonstration is available [here](http://fazan64.github.io/evolving-tetrapods-js/).
+An online demonstration is available [here][demo link].

 [intelligent agents]: https://en.wikipedia.org/wiki/Intelligent_agent
 [artificial neural networks]: https://en.wikipedia.org/wiki/Artificial_neural_network